datastax/csharp-driver/doc/faq/README.md

 ## Should I create multiple `IDseSession` instances in my client application?

-Normally you should use one `ISession` instance per application.
+Normally you should use one `IDseSession` instance per application.
 You should share that instance between classes within your application.
 In the case you are using CQL and Graph workloads on a single application, it is recommended that you use 2 different instances.